runnerty/runnerty/README.md

 ```

 * [chain_path], External chain files, set object {"chain_path":"chain_file.json"} instead of chain object for load chain object from external file.
+* ["process"/"output"], Object to set custom output when process end or fail.
+Example: "output":{"file_name":"/etc/runnerty/:CHAIN_ID_:PROCESS_ID_:DD:MM:YY_:HH:mm:ss.log", "write":["* EXECUTION :DD-:MM-:YY :HH::mm::ss",":PROCESS_EXECUTE_ERR_RETURN",":PROCESS_EXECUTE_RETURN"], "concat":false, "max_size":"1mb"},
+"concat", true indicate that output have to append to actual content of file and false that content overwrite content.
+"max_size", set max size of file and content will be truncated from the beginning.
+Supported units and abbreviations are as follows and are case-insensitive: "b" for bytes, "kb" for kilobytes, "mb" for megabytes, "gb" for gigabytes, "tb" for terabytes.
+Exmaples: "10gb", "500mb"
+"write", array for set a serie of values to write in file.
+Any element will be writen in a new line.
+Example: "write":["[*] EXECUTION :DD-:MM-:YY :HH::mm::ss",":PROCESS_EXECUTE_ERR_RETURN",":PROCESS_EXECUTE_RETURN"]